Omidznlp/Kubernetes-Microservices-Helm-Istio-Grafana-Prometheus/README.md

 A social network with unidirectional follow relationships built with loosely coupled microservices that communicate with one another via Thrift RPCs.

 ### Application Structure

 ![microservice](https://user-images.githubusercontent.com/87664653/162190639-44f4ae4e-6fbc-4cf4-9158-f333ecfc0723.png)

 To run microservices on GCP, follow the steps outlined below.

 1. If you do not have a GCP account, please open one on GCP.
+2. Set up master and worker nodes on GCP

-2. Set up Docker and the Kubernetes cluster nodes on Google Cloud Platform.
+3. Set up Docker and the Kubernetes cluster nodes on GCP.

-3. Attach the helm
+4. Attach the helm

-4. Setup Grafana/Prometheus
+5. Setup Grafana/Prometheus

-5. Set up Istio
+6. Set up Istio

-6. Execute Microservices
+7. Execute Microservices

-7. Grafana/Prometheus monitoring
+8. Grafana/Prometheus monitoring

 ## Create a Kubernetes cluster (master node and workers) on the Google Cloud Platform (GCP).